San Jose State University: Athletics

 San José State University has participated in athletics since it first fielded a baseball team in 1890.
 SJSU sports teams are known as the Spartans, and compete in the Mountain West Conference (MWC) in NCAA Division I.

 San José State University sports teams have won NCAA national titles in track and field, golf, boxing, fencing and tennis.
 As of December 2022, SJSU has won 10 NCAA national Division 1 team championships and produced 50 NCAA national Division 1 individual champions.
-SJSU also has achieved an international reputation for its judo program, winning 50 National Collegiate Judo Association (NCJA) men's team championship titles and 23 NCJA women's team championship titles between 1962 and 2022.
+SJSU also has achieved an international reputation for its judo program, winning 52 National Collegiate Judo Association (NCJA) men's team championship titles and 26 NCJA women's team championship titles between 1962 and 2024.

 SJSU alumni have won 20 Olympic medals (including seven gold medals) dating back to the first gold medal won by Willie Steele in track and field in the 1948 Summer Olympics.
 Alumni also have won medals in swimming, judo, water polo and boxing.

 The track team coached by "Bud" Winter earned San Jose State the nickname "Speed City," and produced Olympic medalists and social activists Lee Evans, Tommie Smith and John Carlos.
 Smith and Carlos are perhaps best remembered for giving the raised fist salute from the medalist's podium during the 1968 Summer Olympics in Mexico City.
+In 2005, a monument of the protest was built on Tower Lawn, designed by artist Rigo 23 and titled Victory Salute, the monument encourages passerby's to recreate the historic moment.
 The track and field program was canceled in 1988 after a series of budget cuts and Title IX related decisions decimated the program.
 The program was reinstated in 2016.

 After an 11-2 finish in 2012, SJSU's football team achieved its first-ever BCS ranking and first national ranking since 1990.
 SJSU was ranked No. 21 in both the 2012 post-season Associated Press Poll and the USA Today Coaches' Poll.

 The Spartan football team had another breakout season in 2020, cracking the AP Poll top-25 for the first time since 2012 and appearing in the College Football Playoff ranking at No. 24.
 The team also won its first conference championship title since 1991.
 The Spartans finished the 2020 season 7-1 and ranked No. 24 in the AP Poll.